kreincke/gitty-gitty/README.md

 ### <a id="p12" /> 1.2 Sources

-There are two options to get *gtgt*: you can either clone the respective GItHub repository or you can download the corresponding [gtgt-tarball](https://github.com/kreincke/gitty-gitty)
+You have two options to get *gtgt*:
+* you can either clone its GitHub repository by using the command ``git clone https://github.com/kreincke/gitty-gitty.git``
+* or you can download the corresponding [gtgt-tarball](https://github.com/kreincke/gitty-gitty)

 ### <a id="p13" /> 1.3 Installation